Arthur Allyn Jr.

 Arthur Allyn Jr. (December 24, 1913 – March 22, 1985) was the co-owner of the Chicago White Sox of the American League with his brother John Allyn from 1961 through 1969.
 A few years after purchasing the franchise from Bill Veeck, Allyn tried to sell the team to a number of different parties, including Lamar Hunt and Bud Selig (who planned to move the team to Milwaukee, Wisconsin), before selling his share of the White Sox to his co-owner and brother John.
 Allyn also owned the Chicago Mustangs soccer club that was a charter member of the United Soccer Association in 1967.
 The Mustangs became part of the newly formed North American Soccer League the following year after merging with the NPSL.

+Allyn was a lepidopterist who established the Allyn Museum of Entomology of which he had its assets and collections transferred to the University of Florida on 9 February 1981.
+Originally located in the Sarasota Bank and Trust Company Building from its inception in 1968 until its move to a new building next to Sarasota Jungle Gardens on 15 March 1973, the museum has been a part of the McGuire Center for Lepidoptera and Biodiversity since the facility opened in 2004.

 Personal life

-Arthur Allyn graduated from Dartmouth College in 1935 and was a member of the Sigma Chi Fraternity.
+Arthur Allyn graduated from Dartmouth College in 1935 and was a member of the Sigma Chi fraternity.
 He received the "Significant Sig" award from the fraternity in 1969.